-- A. An "act of God" or emergency situation (such as a power failure, leaking roof, etc.) - B. An error in the schedule

-C. A Diocese or parish activity that affects the majority of players' ability to play a game and if a request to reschedule the game is made by the parish priest.
+- A. An "act of God" or emergency (such as a power failure, leaking roof, etc.) - B. An error in the schedule - C. A Diocese or parish activity that affects the majority of players' ability to play a game shall be decided by the Protest and Hardship Committee, or the Executive Board.